mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 One heuristic improvement is for the servers to first permute the vector of class likelihoods for each training sample before revealing anything, thereby hiding which likelihood corresponds to which class.
 However, this may be of little effect if e.g. "healthy" often means a narrow distribution over classes while "sick" means a spread distribution.

 Another is to introduce a dedicated third server who only does this small computation, doesn't see anything else from the training data, and hence cannot relate the labels with the sample data.
-Something is still leaked though, and this is hard to reason about.
+Something is still leaked though, and this quantity is hard to reason about.

 Finally, we could also replace this [one-vs-all](https://en.wikipedia.org/wiki/Multiclass_classification#One-vs.-rest) approach with an [one-vs-one](https://en.wikipedia.org/wiki/Multiclass_classification#One-vs.-one) approach using e.g. sigmoids.
 As argued earlier this allows us to fully compute the predictions without decrypting.
-We still need to compute the loss however, which be done by also considering a different loss function.
+We still need to compute the loss however, which could be done by also considering a different loss function.

 Note that none of the issues mentioned here occur when later performing predictions using the trained network, as there is no loss to be computed and the servers can there simply skip the softmax layer and let the recipient of the prediction compute it himself on the revealed values: for him it's simply a question of how the values are interpreted.